MoralisWeb3/changelog/2022-06-08-Ethereum-Testnet-Merge.md

 - The Ropsten Testnet (PoW, chain ID 3) will be receiving the merge upgrade for testing purposes but subsequently be deprecated in 2022.

 ## What exactly can break?
- The following testnets will be removed post-merge:
+ The following testnets will be removed post-merge from Moralis Nodes and from Moralis API:
 ### Kovan:
 - it has been declared dead multiple times.
 - it will not be upgraded for the merge and subsequent protocol upgrades.